Manoel Urbano

 Manoel Urbano ([mɐnuˈɛw uʁˈbɐnu]) is a municipality located in the center-western region of the Brazilian state of Acre.

 As of 2010 it was one of the poorest municipalities in Brazil, with a low Human Development Index.

-Location
+Geography

 Manoel Urbano is in the state of Acre, the Vale do Acre mesoregion and the Sena Madureira microregion.

 It is 244 km from the state capital, Rio Branco, along the BR-364, which is paved to the municipality.

 It is bounded on the north by the state of Amazonas, on the south and east by the municipality of Sena Madureira, on the west by the municipality of Santa Rosa do Purus, on the northwest by the municipality of Feijó and on the southwest by Peru.